 12.1.
 Paths of Checkmk

 The CMC log file.
 If notification debugging is activated, here you will find precise information as to why notifications were, or were not generated.

 The notification spooler’s log file.

 The current status of the notification spooler.
-This is primarily relevant for distributed notifications.
+This is primarily relevant for notifications in distributed environments.

-Storage location for the spool files to be processed by the alarm spooler.
+Storage location for the spool files to be processed by the notification spooler.

 With temporary errors the notification spooler moves the files to here and retries after a couple of minutes.

 Defective spool files will be moved to here.

 Notification scripts supplied as standard with Checkmk.
 Make no changes here.